 - a.
-Whether, and if so how, one or more of the three OIE types are or may be relevant in the sector(s) in which it operates; - b.
-Whether, and if so how, one or more of the three OIE types are or may be relevant to the organisation and the activities it performs; - c.
+Whether, and if so how, one or more of the three OIE types are ormay be relevant in the sector(s) in which it operates; - b.
+Whether, and if so how, one or more of the three OIE types are or may be relevant to the organisation; - c.
 The role the organisation sees for itself in influencing one or more of the three OIE types, for example through value chain collaboration, procurement or policy making.

-To support this analysis, the organisation can use the results of a tool/questionnaire available in 'My CO_2 Performance Ladder' which, based on the sector, the size of the organisation and the organisation's activities, among other things, allows a statement to be made as to whether it is possible, and if so, how possible, that one or more OIE types are relevant to the organisation.
+To support this analysis, the organisation can use the results of a tool/questionnaire available in 'My CO2 Performance Ladder' which, based on the sector, the size of the organisation and the organisation's activities, among other things, allows a statement to be made as to whether it is possible, and if so, how possible, that one or more OIE types are relevant to the organisation.